mikkokko/csldr/README.md

 - Software and D3D renderers are not supported.
 - Some features will not work when cl_lw is set to 0 (inspecting, crosshair...).
 - Other client-side mods like MetaHook might interfere with this.

-- Some pirated clients (warzone) come with a program called gtlib which starts bitching when csldr is installed.
-To avoid this, csldr will remove GTLib.asi automatically when the game is launched.
-I'm not sure if this has any consequences but it seemed to work fine when I tested it.
+## Compatibility with non-Steam builds

+Some non-Steam builds of the game (most notably CS WaRzOnE) come with a program called GTProtector.
+This causes problems with csldr like the "Find Cl/En/St modules error" pop-up or the game crashing on startup.
+As a workaround, csldr will remove GTLib.asi/GTProtector.asi when the game is launched.
+GTProtector is used to protect the game from malicious servers so it might not be a good idea to play online with these builds when clsdr is installed.
+Using the latest Steam version of the game is recommended.

 ## Installation